Orkney councillors back plans to build more than 350 new homes

 He said: “Out of the 294 [new houses], 220 are in Kirkwall and surrounding areas and between 70 and 80 are outwith Kirkwall.

-“Less than 40 per cent of the Orkney population are in the Kirkwall environs.
+“Less than 40% of the Orkney population are in the Kirkwall environs.
 Our plan for the next five years seems to have 75% of the housing we’re planning to build, around Kirkwall.

 “We’re actually increasingly urbanising Orkney.
 We’re changing the geographical spread of people.
 I’m slightly disappointed we’re not seeing any housing in the North Isles at all.”